w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Students define the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
-Assess how students identify blocks of repeated content and how they work with developers to provide a mechanism to bypass such blocks.
+Assess how students identify blocks of repeated content and how they work with developers to provide a method to bypass such blocks.

 {% include excol.html type="end" %}